frank-w/scite-gui/trunk/README.txt

 now you can run scite from the subfolder scite_src/src/scite/bin and see the sidebar

-i hope i have forgotten nothing, lese tell it me ;)
+i hope i have forgotten nothing, else tell it me ;)